Haiti police say Colombian, US suspects behind president's assassination | DW | 08.07.2021

 The police chief paraded the 17 suspects before reporters, showing a number of Colombian passports, assault rifles, machetes, walkie-talkies and materials including bolt cutters and hammers.

-Charles, who had earlier said that four people had been killed late on Wednesday, did not explain the potential discrepancy, or whether it was an additional three.

-"We will strengthen our investigation and search techniques to intercept the other eight mercenaries," he added.
+"We will strengthen our investigation and search techniques to intercept the other eight mercenaries," Charles added.

-Colombia's government said that at least six of the people involved in the assassination were retired members of its army.
+Colombia's government said at least six of the people suspected of involvement in the assassination were retired members of its army.

 Meanwhile, the US State Department said it was in contact with Haitian officials and was aware of the reports of US citizens being arrested but could not confirm or comment as yet.